webman-php/webman-manual/resource/doc/en/components/validation.md

 } catch (ValidationException $exception) {
     echo $exception->getFullMessage();
     // Will print
-    // -  Username must follow these rules
+    // -  Username must satisfy the following rules
-    //    - Username can only contain letters (a-z) and numbers (0-9)
+    //     - Username may only contain letters (a-z) and numbers (0-9)
-    //    - Username cannot contain spaces
+    //     - Username must not contain whitespace

     var_export($exception->getMessages());
     // Will print
     // array (
-    //   'alnum' => 'Username can only contain letters (a-z) and numbers (0-9)',
+    //   'alnum' => 'Username may only contain letters (a-z) and numbers (0-9)',
-    //   'noWhitespace' => 'Username cannot contain spaces',
+    //   'noWhitespace' => 'Username must not contain whitespace',
     // )
 }